 - 9.8.1.
 The Contractor must make available to patients where appropriate curettage and cautery and, in relation to warts, verrucae and other skin lesions, cryocautery. - 9.8.2.
-The Contractor must record in the patient's record: - (a) details of the minor surgery provided to the patient; and - (b) the consent of the patient to that surgery.
+The Contractor must record in the patient's record: - (a) details of the minor surgery provided to the patient; and

-&lt;sup>46 Clauses 9.7.1 to 9.7.3 are required by the Regulations only where the Contract includes the provision of maternity medical services.
+&lt;sup>42 Clauses 9.7.1 to 9.7.3 are required by the Regulations only where the Contract includes the provision of maternity medical services.
 If the Contractor is not providing maternity medical services, these clauses should be deleted.

-&lt;sup>47 Clauses 9.8.1 to 9.8.2 are required by the Regulations only where the Contract includes the provision of minor surgery.
+&lt;sup>43 Clauses 9.8.1 to 9.8.2 are required by the Regulations only where the Contract includes the provision of minor surgery.
 If the Contractor is not providing minor surgery, these clauses should be deleted.